 “In this paper, we demonstrate that a passive network adversary can infer private in-home user activities from smart home traffic rates and packet headers even when devices use encryption.

-“We find that many commercially-available smart home devices do not function without network connectivity.
+“Many commercially-available smart home devices do not function without network connectivity.

-“This makes the smart home network metadata privacy problem unavoidable because these smart devices necessarily connect to the Internet.”
+“This makes the smart home network metadata privacy problem unavoidable because these smart devices connect to the Internet.”

 You might think that it doesn’t matter if your broadband provider or other third party knows when and how often you access the internet.
-However, your privacy could be being breached depending on the device you use to connect to the internet.
+However, your privacy could be breached depending on the device you use to connect to the internet.
 For example, the study found that:

 They advise running your internet traffic through a Virtual Private Network or VPN.
 A clever feature of doing this is that you can request that the network records your internet history and plays back the same traffic whenever there is no activity (i.e. when you’re out at work or in bed).
 This can mask your habits and confuse your ISP so that no accurate patterns will emerge, but it does have the drawback of potentially slowing down your connection.

 - Switching off internet-connected devices unless you need them running